siriinthira/eSportsApp/README.md

 User Retention Rate: Shows how many users continue using the app over time, which is critical for assessing long-term value and satisfaction.

 # Define

-Once you've gathered insights, it’s time to define the problem you want to solve and the goals of the app.
-This step includes:
+🔍 Problem Statement

+The esports community in Thailand and globally lacks a centralized, user-friendly mobile platform that supports both casual and professional players in discovering tournaments, connecting with peers, accessing real-time news, and managing their esports profiles.
+Despite the rapid growth of the industry, users face fragmented sources of information, limited networking opportunities, and difficulty staying updated with relevant events or sponsors.

+The current challenge is to design an intuitive, secure, and customizable eSports community app that addresses these gaps and fosters deeper community engagement, career growth, and real-time access to esports developments.

+🎯 User Needs – Summary

+Easy Tournament Discovery & Participation

+Find, register for, and follow esports tournaments quickly and effortlessly.

+Community Interaction & Engagement

+Connect with other players through chat groups and blog-style content sharing.

+Real-Time Esports News & Updates

+Stay informed with live tournament results, team rankings, and industry news.

+Networking with Players & Sponsors

+Discover and connect with pro players, sponsors, and potential collaborators.

+Customizable User Profiles

+Personalize profiles with gamer tags, bios, preferences, and social links.

+Localized Experience & Accessibility

+Multi-language support, simple UI, and relevant content for Thai and global users.

+Reward-Based Ad Interaction

+Earn rewards or bonuses by interacting with optional in-app advertisements.

 User Needs: From your research, identify the core needs of your users.
 Some potential user needs might include:

-The ability to easily discover upcoming tournaments.
+- The ability to easily discover upcoming tournaments.

-A community space for players to interact and share tips.
+- A community space for players to interact and share tips.

-Real-time updates on tournament results and standings.
+- Real-time updates on tournament results and standings.

-Personalized content feeds based on user preferences.
+- Personalized content feeds based on user preferences.

 Project Goals: The app’s goals could include:

-Creating a platform for the e-sports community to connect and interact.
+- Creating a platform for the e-sports community to connect and interact.

-Helping players find, join, and follow tournaments easily.
+- Helping players find, join, and follow tournaments easily.

-Offering an engaging and simple interface to improve user retention.
+- Offering an engaging and simple interface to improve user retention.

+User Problems:

-User Problems: For example, users may find it difficult to discover new tournaments or connect with like-minded players.
+For example, users may find it difficult to discover new tournaments or connect with like-minded players.
 Your app will solve this by offering tailored recommendations and simplifying tournament registration.

 # User Persona